 Where it is necessary for the Council to depart substantially from this policy, reasons for doing so will be given.
-The Assistant Director, Health and Wellbeing may authorise action if he considers it necessary in the specific circumstances and will advise the Executive Member for

-Environment and Chair of the Appeals & Regulatory Committee accordingly.
+The Assistant Director, Health and Wellbeing may authorise action if considered necessary in the specific circumstances and will advise the Executive Member for Environment and Chair of the Appeals & Regulatory Committee accordingly.